decretist/ICMCL17/proceedings/ICMCL17.markdown

 48.16.1 containing seven occurrences of five words---*calumpniari*, *calummpnia*, *calumpniatus*, *calumpniatorem*, and *calumpniae*---corresponding to all four of the expected lemmas related to the concept of calumny.
-It is of obvious interest that the quotations in this *dictum* are directly from Justinianic Roman law.[^15]
+Obviously it is of interest that the quotations in this *dictum* are directly from Justinianic Roman law.[^15]

-Most interesting of all is that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) in effect glossing the term *calumniator*.
+Most interesting of all is that this section of the *dictum* concludes with a saying by the author of the second-recension *dicta* (or at least of this *dictum*) in effect glossing the term *calumniator*.

 > Si autem interloquendo dixerit: Titius temere accusasse uidetur, non
 > calumpniatorem pronunciauit.
 Temeritas enim facilitatis ueniam